Some stability results of positive mass theorem for uniformly asymptotically flat $3$-manifolds: Introduction

-Now we explain the ideas in the proof of the stability of positive mass theorem and give an outline of this paper.
-Let's firstly recall Kazaras-Khuri-Lee's result in \cite{KKL21}, where they proved the Gromov-Hausdorff convergence under additional conditions that $H_2(M^3,\mathbb{Z})=0$ and Ricci curvature bounded uniformly from below by $\Ric_g \geq -2\Lambda $.
-Their basic ingredient is the mass inequality proved by Bray-Kazaras-Khuri-Stern in \cite{BKKS22}, which is the following (see Section \ref{AE-harmonic-coord} for more details)
+Now, let's discuss the ideas behind the proof of the stability of the positive mass theorem and provide an outline of this paper.
+First, we recall the result obtained by Kazaras-Khuri-Lee in \cite{KKL21}.
+In their work, they established Gromov-Hausdorff convergence under additional conditions, namely $H_2(M^3,\mathbb{Z})=0$ and Ricci curvature bounded uniformly from below.
+The main ingredient utilized by Kazaras-Khuri-Lee is the mass inequality derived by Bray-Kazaras-Khuri-Stern in \cite{BKKS22}.
+Recall that for any AF $3$-manifod $(M, g)$, the exterior region $M_{ext}$ is an AF $3$-manifold, possibly with boundary, and it satisfies the condition of containing no other compact minimal surfaces except for its boundary (for more details, see Section \ref{AE-harmonic-coord}).
+The mass inequality, which will be further discussed in Section \ref{AE-harmonic-coord}, is as follows:

-where $\{u^j\}$, $j \in \{1,2,3\} $, are harmonic functions defined on $M_{ext}$ and asymptotic to each AF coordinate function.
-When $H_2(M,\mathbb{Z})=0$, this mass inequality holds on $M$.
-Then under the Ricci lower bound condition, they used Cheng-Yau's gradient estimate, Cheeger-Colding's techniques, like segment inequality, to derive almost pointwise estimate for $u^j$ from the integral inequality, and take such $u^j$ as splitting functions to prove the limit space is $\mathbb{R}^3$ when mass tends to zero.
+where $\{u^j\}_{j=1}^{3}$ are harmonic functions defined on $M_{ext}$ and asymptotic to three asymptotically flat coordinate functions, and the integral is taken over regular points of each $u^j$.
+It should be noted that when $H_2(M,\mathbb{Z})=0$, this mass inequality holds on the entire manifold $M$.

+Under the assumption of a Ricci lower bound, Kazaras-Khuri-Lee employed Cheng-Yau's gradient estimate and various techniques from Cheeger-Colding's theory, such as the segment inequality, to derive an almost pointwise estimate for the functions $\{u^j\}_{j=1}^3$ from the mass inequality.
+These functions $\{u^j\}_{j=1}^3$ were then chosen as splitting functions to prove that the manifold converges to $\mathbb{R}^3$ as the mass tends to zero.

-There are at least two difficulties when generalizing their arguments.
-If we drop the condition that $H_2(M,\mathbb{Z})=0$, then $u^j$ is only defined on $M_{ext}$.
-Even we only restrict on $M_{ext}$, we have no control on $|\nabla u^j|$ around $\partial M_{ext}$.
-So we can not directly take $\{u^j\} $ as splitting functions.
-If we drop the lower bound on Ricci curvature, then almost nothing could be controlled, and we can not expect the Gromov-Hausdorff convergence.
-The metric could either concentrate or degenerate inside $ M_{ext}$, so a different argument should be involved.
+In this paper, we aim to study the stability of the positive mass theorem without imposing these additional conditions.
+Indeed, there are two main difficulties when attempting to generalize the arguments of Kazaras-Khuri-Lee.
+Firstly, if we drop the condition $H_2(M,\mathbb{Z})=0$, the harmonic functions $\{u^j\}_{j=1}^3$ are only defined on the exterior region $M_{ext}$ and satisfy the Neumann boundary conditions.
+As a result, Cheng-Yau's gradient estimate does not work and we have no control over the behavior of $|\nabla u^j|$ near the boundary $\partial M_{ext}$.
+This lack of control prevents us from directly using $\{u^j\}_{j=1}^3 $ as splitting functions in the proof.
+Secondly, if we remove the lower bound on the Ricci curvature, it becomes challenging to control the behavior of the metric.
+Without such curvature bound, the metric in $M_{ext}$ could either concentrate or degenerate, making it difficult to establish the desired Gromov-Hausdorff convergence.
+Given these challenges, a different approach is required to address the general case of the stability problem.